 Urinary tract infections, Sinus infections, rash, Ringworm,

 Primary Care Physician office (This is will require an appointment and might not be available on the same day or after hours)

 Mini clinics are open after hours and late hours and do not require an appointment.
 When visiting these clinics or physicians office please direct receptionist to look on back of card for details of your net work.
 You are a part of the First Health Network.

 To Search for a doctor or clinic in your immediate area go to use the U.S Search Provider Tool.

 Au Pairs should avoid using the Emergency Room if the condition is not life threatening.

 Three Reasons you should avoid using the Hospital emergency Room for non-threatening illnesses:

 - A 500.00 deductible will be added to your charge ( by the insurance company) for an emergency room visit for a non-emergency-related illness.

 - Typically the wait for treatment in an emergency room will be long.

-- Hospital emergency rooms are for those with true life threatening injuries or illness.
+- Hospital emergency rooms are for those with true life-threatening injuries or illnesses.
 It is important to keep medical coverage available for those who need this care.

 Of course, if you are experiencing a true, life threatening emergency, treatment should be sought in an emergency room!